When Not to Use an e-Collar

 How old is your dog?

 Do not use a remote trainer on a dog less than six months of age for any reason.
-Never use it on a dog younger than about ten months old for obedience training, since he must first understand completely the command that you give before you make any attempt to correct him using the stimulus.
+Never use it on a dog younger than about ten months old for obedience training, since it must first understand completely the command that you give before you make any attempt to correct using the stimulus.

 Give your Pet Safety and Freedom